Jessica Kandel

-Jessica Kandel is the Surgeon-in-Chief, University of Chicago Medical Center Comer Children's Hospital, Mary Campau Ryerson Professor of Surgery and Chief, Section of Pediatric Surgery, and the Vice-Chair for Pediatric Surgical Services, appointed August 1, 2013.
+Jessica Kandel is an American surgeon.
+She is the Mary Campau Ryerson Professor of Surgery and the Vice-Chair for Academic Affairs in the Department of Surgery at the University of Chicago.

 Education

 Kandel graduated summa cum laude from Yale University in 1981, and completed her MD degree at Columbia University in 1985.
 She then went on to a General Surgery residency at the Massachusetts General Hospital in Boston (1986–1993).
 During her residency, Kandel completed a two-year surgical research fellowship with Dr. Judah Folkman at the Boston Children's Hospital, investigating mechanisms of tumor angiogenesis (new blood vessel development that "feeds" tumors).

 Career

 Kandel joined Columbia University in 1995, becoming the Director of the Charles Edison Laboratory for Pediatric Surgical Research in 2000 and, in 2001, co-organized the first Columbia University Arden House Symposium on Angiogenesis.
 Kandel was a founding member of the Vascular Anomalies Group at Columbia, a multidisciplinary team treating children with vascular malformations, hemangioma, lymphatic tumors, and other disorders of vessel development.
 She was named the R. Peter Altman Chair in Pediatric Surgery at Columbia University in 2009, as a Professor of Surgery & Pediatrics in the Institute of Cancer Genetics at Columbia University.

+Kandel was recruited to the University of Chicago in 2013 as the Surgeon-in-Chief for Comer Children's Hospital, the Chief of Pediatric Surgery, and the Mary Campau Ryerson Professor.
+She became the Vice-Chair of Academic Affairs for the Department of Surgery at the University of Chicago in 2023.